Vlorë: Albanian Renaissance

 Between the 18th and 19th centuries, cultural developments, widely attributed to Albanians having gathered both spiritual and intellectual strength, conclusively led to the Albanian Renaissance with Vlorë becoming an epicenter of the movement in 1912.
 In 1833, Vlorë was captured by Albanian rebels forcing the Ottoman government to abolish taxes and comply to rebel requests.

-In 1851 it suffered severely from an earthquake.
+In 1851, it suffered severely from an earthquake.
 The Jewish community of Yanina renewed the Jewish community of Vlorë in the nineteenth century.

-On November 28, 1912, Ismail Qemali declared the Albanian National Awakening in Vlorë, during the First Balkan War.
-The city became Albania's first capital following its independence, but was invaded by Italy in 1914, during the World War I. The city remained occupied by Italian forces until an Albanian rebellion forced the Italians out of Albania in 1920.
+On November 28, 1912, Ismail Qemali head the Albanian Declaration of Independence in Vlorë, during the First Balkan War.
+The city became Albania's first capital following its independence.
+The 1914 Vlorë Raid took place that January, and was a short-lived plot to regain Albania under Ottoman control.
+The city was invaded by Italy in 1914 during World War I. The city remained occupied by Italian forces until an Albanian rebellion forced the Italians out of Albania in 1920.
 Italy invaded Vlorë again in 1939.
 The city remained under Italian occupation until Italy surrendered to the allies in 1943.
 Subsequently, Nazi Germany occupied the city until 1944.
 The city was liberated in 1944 by communist forces under Enver Hoxha.

 Communist Albania

-During the World War II, Sazan Island became the site of a German and Italian submarine base and naval installations; these installations were heavily bombed by the Allies.
+During World War II, Sazan Island became the site of a German and Italian submarine base and naval installations; these installations were heavily bombed by the Allies.
 After World War II, with Albania ruled by a Communist Party, the port was leased out to the Soviet Union for use as a submarine base.
 During 1960 and 1961 it served as a theater in the aftermath of the decision of Enver Hoxha to denounce Nikita Khrushchev's reforms.

 In April 1961 the Soviet Union, resenting being pushed out after considerable investment in the naval facilities at nearby Pasha Liman Base, threatened to occupy Vlora with Soviet troops, and cut off all Soviet economic, military and technical aid to Albania.
 The threat was not carried out, as a result of the simultaneous international developments; most notably the Cuban Missile Crisis.
 Hoxha, realizing the vulnerability of Albania after the 1968 Warsaw Pact invasion of Czechoslovakia, ordered the construction of hundreds of thousands of concrete bunkers.
 Under Hoxha, Vlorë served as an important recruiting centre for the Sigurimi; the Albanian state security, intelligence and secret police service.

-In 1997, Vlorë was the center of the Albanian civil war of 1997 after the collapse of several fraudulent investment schemes that led to the downfall of the Sali Berisha administration.
+In 1997, Vlorë was the center of the 1997 Albanian civil unrest after the collapse of several fraudulent investment schemes that led to the downfall of the Sali Berisha administration.